wiseman-timelord/CreditSight/README.md

 ### STATUS: ALPHA
 Work to do...
-- Progress scripts to completion over initial plans, think into these plans along the way
+- Finish updates to "Create-PredictionGraph"
-- Implement upcoming charges, to enter up to 3 known upcoming charges to your finances, in addition to a reoccurring monthly amount, this will all affect the prediction graph.
+- Progress scripts to completion over initial plans, think into these plans along the way.
 - have option for toggle, bi-directional or 2 graphs (history, prediction).

 ### DESCRIPTION
-- Finanace planner details still to be finalized, prediction and history, ascii line graphs and numbers.
+CreditSight is a PowerShell-based personal finance tracking application designed to provide users with an in-depth view of their financial status.
+It focuses on visualizing financial data through graphs and maintaining a detailed record of financial changes over time.

 ### FEATURES
 - ** Credit Visualization ** On the History line graph each character represents a scaled period of financial change, the graph will be constructed, a string of, history and prediction.